Madani Bouhouche: Arrests and trials

 He was first arrested in January 1986 on suspicion of murdering his acquaintance Juan Mendez, a FN Herstal weapons engineer, whose firearms collection Bouhouche had stolen.
-Through being in the deceased man's home with his family when police arrived, he came under suspicion.
+Because he was in the deceased man's home with his family when police arrived, he came under suspicion.
 Bouhouche used hollow-point ammunition years before during an incident when he opened fire in the line of duty.
-Furthermore, a pistol was found in his home hidden inside a frozen spaghetti sauce that was the same type and thought ballistically identical to the Mendez murder weapon.
+Furthermore, a pistol was found in his home hidden inside a frozen spaghetti sauce that was the same type and considered ballistically identical to the Mendez murder weapon.
 However, the evidence was challenged and Bouhouche was released in November 1988.
 The next year, Bouhouche fled the country and sought after a diamond dealer in Antwerp who Bouhouche murdered in what he said was a factored debt collection that got out of hand, but was suspected to be a botched robbery.
 He was brought back to Belgium, convicted of the murder, and of murdering a security guard who had disappeared along with a consignment of gold in 1982.
 Bouhouche was acquitted on the charge of attempting to murder his superior in 1981.
 Another man was convicted as a fugitive for the gold robbery murder but was acquitted at a retrial when finally caught.
 The trial was one of the longest in Belgian history, and greatly embarrassed the Belgian Gendarmerie or Rijkswacht and politicians responsible for it.
 Bouhouche was sentenced to 20 years in prison.